varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 hash_data(input)
   Adds an input to the hash input.
 In the built-in VCL hash_data() is called on the host and URL of the *request*.
 Available in vcl_hash.

-new()
-  Instanciate a new VCL object.
-Available in vcl_init.

 rollback()
   Restore *req* HTTP headers to their original state.
 This function is